Contact Lens Care

 Which brand of polarised sunglasses are the best?

 When it comes to polarised sunglasses, Ray-Ban, O'Neill, and our Feel Good Collection offer the best value for money.
 However, each of our polarised brands features designs that are better suited to some activities than others.

 For example, Oakley and O'Neill sunglasses are best designed for people with active lifestyles and are recommended as the best-polarised sunglasses for sports such as skiing and surfing.
 Oakley, on the other hand, is an excellent choice for driving with their iconic Prizm Polarized lenses.

 Are Gucci sunglasses polarised?

 The majority of Gucci sunglasses on our website are not polarised.
-However, we stock the Gucci GG0008S Matte Black 002 Polarised sunglasses for men, which feature a rectangle shape in matte black for style and sophistication.
+However, we do stock some of the Gucci polarised glasses for time to time.
 You’ll find that most Gucci sunglasses have gradient lenses which feature a soft colour transition from the top to the bottom of the lenses.

 How can you tell if sunglasses are polarised?

 There are 3 ways in which you can identify polarised sunglasses.
 Simply try one of the following tricks: